DiamondLightSource/pmac/docs/source/migration.rst

     { "PMAC_TEST", "8", "BRICK1" }
   }

-Note that for tpmac the PORT macro is set to the low level asyn driver port name, but for pmac it is now set to the controller port name.
+Note that for tpmac the PORT macro is set to the low level asyn driver port name (*BRICK1_IP* in the example above), but for pmac it is now set to the controller port name (*BRICK1*).
 All communications in the pmac driver are handled through the controller classes.

-Using tpmac for motor records
+Original IOC using tpmac, pmacUtil and pmacCoord for motor records

 ::